A Quantile-based Approach for Hyperparameter Transfer Learning: Copula based HPO

 \subsection{Gaussian Copula Process}

 Instead of modeling observations with a GP, we model them as a Gaussian Copula Process (GCP) \cite{CopulaProcess}.
 Observations are mapped through the bijection $\psi = \Phi^{-1}~\circ~F$, where we recall that $\Phi$ is the standard normal CDF and that $F$ is the CDF of $y$.
 As $\psi$ is monotonically increasing and mapping into the line, we can alternatively view this modeling as a warped GP \cite{WarpedGP} with a non-parametric warping.
-One advantage of this transformation is that $z = \psi(y)$ follows a normal distribution, which may not be the case for $y=f(x)$.
-In the specific case of HPO, $y$ may represent accuracy scores in $[0, 1]$ of a classifier where a Gaussian cannot be used.
-Furthermore, we can use the information gained on other tasks with $\priormu$ and $\priorsigma$ by using them as prior mean and variance.
+One advantage of this transformation is that $z = \psi(y)$ follows a normal distribution, which may not be the case for $y$.
+In the specific case of HPO, for instance $y$ may represent accuracy scores in $[0, 1]$ of a classifier where a Gaussian cannot be used.
+Furthermore, we can use the information gained on other tasks with $\priormu$ and $\priorsigma$ by using them as prior mean and standard deviation.
 To do so, the following residual is modeled with a GP:

 where $g = \psi\circ f$.
-We use a Mat\'ern-5/2 covariance kernel and automatic relevance determination hyperparameters, optimized by type II maximum likelihood to determine GP hyperparameters \cite{Rasmussen2006}.
-Fitting the GP gives the predictive distribution of the residual surrogate Because $\priormu$ and $\priorsigma$ are deterministic functions, the predictive distribution of the surrogate $\hat{g}$ is then given by
+We use a Mat\'ern-5/2 covariance kernel with automatic relevance determination hyperparameters, and optimize the GP hyperparameters by type-II maximum likelihood \cite{Rasmussen2006}.
+Categorical hyperparameters are handled by one-hot encoding.
+Fitting the GP gives the predictive distribution of the residual surrogate Because $\priormu$ and $\priorsigma$ are deterministic functions, the predictive distribution of the surrogate $\hat{g}$ is given by

 Using this predictive distribution, we can select the hyperparameter configuration maximizing the Expected Improvement (EI) \cite{mockus1978application} of $g(x)$.
 The EI can then be defined in closed form as